 Back to the delicious loaf cake - it is so tender, it just melts in your mouth and it’s so full of bright, tart lemon and sweet blueberry flavour!
 I love the look of the blueberry swirls that form as the loaf bakes so each slice is a little different.

 The simple lemon glaze on top gives the loaf a thin crust with that extra lemon zing!
 Why not eat a slice or two with a cup of coffee or tea?

 All the ingredients for this loaf cake!
-Amounts are listed in the "Ingredients" section below.
+Full ingredient amounts and ingredients available in the recipe card down below.

 In the pan ready to be baked.
 Dot the top of the loaf with blueberries.

 Baked!
 The outside is so golden-brown!
 I used a fork to poke holes on top before pouring on the simple lemon glaze.